Bert Rigby, You're a Fool: Plot

-Bert then works as a pizza deliveryman, where he encounters a group of thugs, and then as a nightclub comic, where he defends a Hispanic man against a loutish patron.
-The grateful Hispanic hires Bert to work as a tree pruner.
-There he meets Meredith, the hot-to-trot wife of movie mogul I.I.
+Bert then works as a pizza deliveryman, where he encounters a group of thugs, and then as a nightclub comic, where he defends Jesus De Cordova, a Hispanic man, against a loutish patron.
+The grateful Jesus hires Bert to work as a tree pruner.
+There, he meets Meredith, the hot-to-trot wife of movie mogul I.I.
 Perlestein.
-When Bert is fired from his job as a tree pruner, he is then hired by Perlestein to work as a servant in their house, and to act as a technical advisor to Jim Shirley, a caddish Hollywood star who is playing a Briton in a film.
-While fending off the advances of Meredith, Bert forms a bond with Shirleys' son.
-Then Bert phones Laurel, and during their conversation, he has a dream where he sings to her "Dream a Little Dream of Me."
+When Bert is fired from the tree pruning job, he is then hired by Perlestein to work as a servant in their house and as a technical advisor to Jim Shirley, a caddish Hollywood star who is playing a Briton in a film.
+While fending off the advances of Meredith, Bert forms a bond with Shirley's son Jim Jr. Bert phones Laurel, and during their conversation, he has a dream where he sings "Dream a Little Dream of Me" to her.
 The Perlesteins have a dinner party at their house, with Bert acting as the servant.
-The party becomes a disaster when the curtain hiding a priceless masterpiece is set on fire.
+The party becomes a disaster when a curtain hiding a priceless masterpiece is set on fire.

 The flashback ends, and the bartender tells Bert that the person he has been telling his story to does not speak English.
 Bert then dances in the bar, which catches the attention of an ad producer.
 Bert eventually returns to England in triumph, with a showing of his song-and-dance White Gold beer commercial in the town theatre.
-The commercial is followed by Bert doing a rendition of "Puttin' on the Ritz."
+The commercial is followed by Bert doing a rendition of "Puttin' on the Ritz".